GAIR-NLP/MegaScience/README.md

     --output_path data/llm_based_decontamination/final_data/refined_augmented_cot_filtering_qa_decontamination.jsonl
 ```

-> **Note**: We perform decontamination against [OlympicArena](https://github.com/GAIR-NLP/OlympicArena).
-While OlympicArena's test set is not publicly available, our decontamination process ensures no overlap with this important benchmark.
+> **Note**: Our open-source code does not include OlympicArena benchmarks since their test sets are not publicly available.
+However, we have internally performed decontamination against [OlympicArena](https://github.com/GAIR-NLP/OlympicArena) to ensure there is no data overlap between our dataset and this benchmark.

 ### Step 8.
 Reference Answer Extraction